Vilnius Lithuania -- Locating Crosses

 Buildings and Bodies: Opening the KGB building in Vilnius

-NYC -- The Workplace
+USA -- The Workplace

 My workplace work is focused on orchestrated culture creation: how leaders and staff create, put in place, and make sense of strategies designed to change behaviors and beliefs.
 I'm particularly interested in the rhetoric of 'driving change,' how organizations define their 'culture,' and the ways that intent and practice both conflate and obscure each other.